symfony/symfony-docs/security/custom_authentication_provider.rst

     You may be wondering "why do you need a special factory class to add listeners and providers to the dependency injection container?".
 This is a very good question.
 The reason is you can use your firewall multiple times, to secure multiple parts of your application.
-Because of this, each time your firewall is used, a new service is created in the DI container.
+Because of this, when your firewall is used, a new service is created in the DI container.
     The factory is what creates these new services.

 Configuration